Optimal control of path-dependent McKean-Vlasov SDEs in infinite dimension: Introduction

 The main novelty of this paper is to consider a mean-field dependence on the coefficients of the infinite-dimensional stochastic differential equation \eqref{SDEintro}, and to study the corresponding control problem.
 Mean-field diffusion processes, also called McKean-Vlasov equations, in finite dimension have a long history with the pioneering works \cite{kac}, \cite{mackean}, and later on with the seminal paper \cite{S89} in the framework of propagation of chaos.
 The control of such equations has attracted an increasing interest since the emergence of mean-field game theory initiated independently in \cite{laslio07} and \cite{huacaimal06}, aiming at describing control of large systems or population of interacting particles, and has generated over the last few years numerous contributions, see e.g. \cite{phawei17}, \cite{CossoPham19}, \cite{DjetePossamaiTan19}, and the reference monographs \cite{benetal13} and \cite{cardelbook}.

 In addition to the infinite-dimensional feature of the McKean-Vlasov equation \eqref{SDEintro}, we emphasize the path-dependency (in a nonanticipative way) of the coefficients $b,\sigma,f,g$, on the state process as well as on its distribution.
 This general setting, which is motivated by various applications, see e.g. Example \ref{ex:SE}, seems to be considered for the first time in the present paper.
+It is worth noting that, also in the mean-field game theory, some research papers (see \cite{CarmonaEtAl18,FouqueZhang18}) started to look at the cases when the state of the agents follows a delay equation.
+As far as we know, only cases with explicit solution are studied up to now, and we think it would be worth to build a general theory in such cases, on the line of what we do here for McKean-Vlasov control problems.

 Our basic objective here is to extend to our infinite-dimensional path-dependent setting the tools required in the dynamic programming approach for McKean-Vlasov control problems.

 In the finite-dimensional case, i.e. $H=\R^d$, and in the Markovian case, i.e. without path-dependency of the coefficients, the Wasserstein derivative in the lifted sense of Lions \cite{lio12}, turns out to be a convenient notion of measure derivative when combined with It\^o's formula along the flow of probability measures (see \cite{bucetal17}) in order to define the Master equation in mean-field game/control.
 These concepts have been recently extended to the path-dependent case in \cite{WuZhang18PPDE} with a functional It\^o formula in the McKean-Vlasov setting.